amaniMagdi/python-ultimate-design-patterns/README.md

 > the object they’re observing.
 The repo contains below codes.
 > 	 - online market place example.
 > 	 - newsletter example.

+- **Strategy**

+> Is a behavioral design pattern that lets you define a family of algorithms,
+> put each of them into a separate class, and make their objects interchangeable.
+> Below code examples are included:
+> 	 - x
+> 	 - y
+>  	- z